nmslib/nmslib/README.md

 Non-Metric Space Library
 =================
-A library/toolkit for evaluation of approximate nearest-neighbor or range search methods.
+A similarity search library and a toolkit for evaluation of similarity search methods.

-Contributors: Bilegsaikhan Naidan, Leonid Boytsov, Lawrence Cayton, Avrelin Nikita, Daniel Lemire, Alexander Ponomarenko.
+**Contributors**: Bilegsaikhan Naidan, Leonid Boytsov, Lawrence Cayton, Avrelin Nikita, Daniel Lemire, Alexander Ponomarenko.

 Leo(nid) Boytsov is a maintainer.